Elite Athlete and Performer Scheme

 Performer eligibility

-To be eligible for the Elite Athlete and Performer Scheme as a performer, you must have achieved significant success in a major artistic, performing arts or production company at state, national or international levels.
+To be eligible for the Elite Athlete and Performer Scheme as a performer, you must have achieved at a professional or elite level in the performing arts (eg music, dance, theatre), usually through a recognised company, conservatorium, or industry body.

 For your application to be considered, you need to: